egemenmermer/EVA/README.md

    # Configure .env
    cp .env.example .env
-   # Add your API keys and configuration
+   # Add your OpenAI API key and other configuration
    ```

 3. **Set up the Backend**